What are Economic Indicators?

 While your macroeconomics professor may appreciate all the nuances of an economic report, traders need to filter data judiciously for their own purposes: making intelligent trading decisions.

-For example, many new traders watch the headline of the employment report, for example, assuming that new jobs are key to economic growth.
+For example, many new traders watch the headline of the employment report assuming that new jobs are key to economic growth.
 That may be true generally, but in trading terms non-farm payrolls is the figure traders watch most closely and therefore has the biggest impact on markets.

 Similarly, PPI measures changes in producer prices generally - but traders tend to watch PPI excluding food and energy as a market driver.
 Food and energy data tend to be volatile and subject to revisions to provide an accurate reading on producer price changes.